artastier/PX4_Swarm_Controller/README.md

 ## Improvements

+- Our system only works with the **iris** model, as the namespaces used in the launchfile are in the form "/px4_i", which is specific to the iris model.
+We'll need to be able to change the namespace according to the model used in the launchfile in order to support all PX4 models.
 - Modify the bash script ```sitl_multiple_run.sh``` to use the latest version of gazebo.
 - Find a generic setting for the ```WeightedTopologyController``` that works for any swarm.
 - Be able to change of swarm controller, trajectory and formation online (without rebuilding the package).